bruceminanga/My-Fedora-Sway-Configuration/README.md

 users to set up alot of staff manually.
 I have enabled the following functionalities on my window manager
 1. Increase and Decrease screen brightness.

-# How to use My sway config fileee
+# How to use My sway config file
 Navigate to `~/.config/sway/config` and copy paste my file content to your config file.
 No need to worry, the defualt sway config are still availabe at /etc/sway/config

 # Reasons to use window manager